 Figure 2.2-3 shows the locations of well data received from the USGS database.
+It should be noted that many of these wells are duplicative of wells contained in the DWR database.
 The majority of wells from the USGS database were not monitored in 2017-18.
 Wells that were monitored in 2017-18 are concentrated in the western portion of the basin, west of New Cuyama, with a small number of monitoring wells in the central portion of the basin and near Ventucopa.
-Data collected from USGS has been typically measured bi-annually, with one measurement in the spring, and one measurement in the fall.
+Many wells in the USGS database haves been typically measured bi-annually, with one measurement in the spring, and one measurement in the fall.